-- 4.5 The key objectives for the 2RLDP are set out below and include reference to the Key Aims that they address: - 1.
-Accommodate sustainable levels of population growth that accords with the County Borough's status within the National Growth Area (G, H, I). - 2.
-Manage, preserve, and enhance the quality of valuable open space and landscape and safeguard them from inappropriate forms of development (D, M). - 3.
-Deliver Net Biodiversity Benefit through identifying new, and protecting and enhancing existing, green and blue infrastructure and biodiversity assets, (E). - 4.
-Ensure that all developments deliver Net Biodiversity Benefit through appropriate layout and design, (E). - 5.
-Ensure that development proposals fully address climate change adaptation and mitigation and include measures that are in accordance with the energy hierarchy (A, B, E). - 6.
+The key objectives for the 2RLDP are to:

+- Accommodate sustainable levels of population growth that accords with the County Boroughs status within the National Growth Area (G, H, I). - 2.
+Manage, preserve, and enhance the quality of valuable open space and landscape and safeguard them from inappropriate forms of development (D, M). - Deliver the biodiversity duty through identifying new and protecting and enhancing existing green and blue infrastructure and biodiversity assets (E).

+- Ensure that the environmental impact of all new development is minimised (E) - 5.
+Ensure that development proposals fully address climate change adaptation and mitigation measures in accordance with the energy hierarchy (A, B, E). - 6.
 Deliver the Welsh Government's zero carbon targets and assist the Council's climate emergency by promoting the development of renewable energy generation in appropriate locations (A, L). - 7.
 Ensure that all developments are underpinned by circular economy principles, prevent waste through the consideration of design choices and site treatment and make provision for sustainable waste management facilities that reflect the priority order of the waste hierarchy (H). - 8.
-Encourage the re-use and / or reclamation of appropriate brownfield and contaminated land and prevent the incidence of further contamination and dereliction (E). - 9.
+Encourage the re-use and / or reclamation of appropriate brownfield and

+- contaminated land and prevent the incidence of further contamination and dereliction (E). - 9.
 Ensure the location of new development facilitates easy access to sustainable transport and active travel and the proposed development accords with the role and function of settlements in line with the settlement hierarchy (J). - 10.
 Ensure an adequate and appropriate range of housing sites are available across the County Borough in the most sustainable locations to meet the housing requirements of all sections of the population (I). - 11.
-Ensure all new development meets the requirements of good placemaking, design and sustainability as set out in the Placemaking Charter creating places with a strong sense of community, quality design, sustainability, activity, equality and to create a sense of place (A, M). - 12.
-Manage, protect and enhance the quality and quantity of the water environment and reduce water consumption (D, E).
+Ensure all new development meets the requirements of good placemaking, design and sustainability as set out in the Placemaking Charter creating places with a strong sense of community, quality design, sustainability, activity, equality and to create a sense of place (A, M).